CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/telnet/execute-telnet-command/execute-telnet-command-block.md

 }
 ```

-If TerminalWidth is set but not TerminalHeight, TerminalHeight defaults to 50.
+If `TerminalWidth` is set but not `TerminalHeight`, `TerminalHeight` defaults to 50.

-If TerminalHeight is set but not TerminalWidth, TerminalWidth defaults to 500.
+If `TerminalHeight` is set but not `TerminalWidth`, `TerminalWidth` defaults to 500.

-Depending on the [Host] you are connecting to, the values supported for TerminalWidth and TerminalHeight may differ.
+Depending on the [Host] you are connecting to, the values supported for `TerminalWidth` and `TerminalHeight` may differ.
 If values provided are invalid the host may return a response stating such.

-TerminalWidth and TerminalHeight must be positive [Int32] integers and smaller or equal to [Int32].MaxValue (2147483647).
-Otherwise a [TelnetClientException] will be thrown.
+`TerminalWidth` and `TerminalHeight` must be positive [Int32] integers and smaller or equal to [Int32.MaxValue][] (`2147483647`), otherwise a [TelnetClientException] will be thrown.

 ### End Of Line Characters

-The EndOfLineCharacters are appended to the [Command][Command Property].
-On certain hosts it is required to send one or more characters e.g '\r or '\r\n'.
-EndOfLineCharacters can be used to achieve this.
+On certain hosts it is required to send one or more characters e.g. `\r` or `\r\n` after each command.
+End of line characters can be used to achieve this and are automatically appended to the [Command][Command Property].

-The default EndOfLineCharacters is '\r\n', which on most systems will ensure that the [Command][Command Property] is executed.
-If the default does not work it can be set through the [Configuration Settings][Configuration Settings Property] using the "EndOfLineCharacters" setting e.g.
+The default end of line characters are `\r\n`, which on most systems will ensure that the [Command][Command Property] is executed.
+If the default does not work it can be set through the [Configuration Settings][Configuration Settings Property] using the `EndOfLineCharacters` setting e.g.

 ```csharp
 new Dictionary<string, EncryptableText>